viWaveULife/rmhs-external-login/README.md

         // Timing to display UI from BUSY to not. print("Show indicator stop.")
     default:
-        // After obtaining the access tokn, you can save it and transfer to another view.
+        // After obtaining the access token, you can save it and transfer to another view.
     }

 }